History of Xinjiang

+Xinjiang consists of two main regions, geographically separated by the Tianshan Mountains, which are historically and ethnically distinct: Dzungaria to the north, and the Tarim Basin (currently mainly inhabited by the Uyghurs) to the south.
+In the 18th and 19th centuries, these areas were conquered by the Qing dynasty, which in 1884 integrated them into one province named Xinjiang (新疆 (Xīnjiāng, new frontier)).

-The first inhabitants of Xinjiang, specifically from southern and western Xinjiang formed from admixture between locals of Ancient North Eurasian and Northeast Asians descent.
-The oldest Tarim mummies, found in the Tarim Basin, are dated to the 2nd millennium BCE.
+The first inhabitants of Xinjiang, specifically from southern and western Xinjiang, formed from admixture between locals of Ancient North Eurasian and Northeast Asian descent.
+The oldest mummies found in the Tarim Basin are dated to the 2nd millennium BCE.
 In the first millennium BCE Indo-European-speaking Yuezhi nomads migrated into parts of Xinjiang.
-In the second century BCE the region became part of the Xiongnu empire, a confederation of nomads centered on present-day Mongolia, which forced the Yuezhi out of Xinjiang.
+In the second century BCE the region became part of the Xiongnu Empire, a confederation of nomads centered on present-day Mongolia, which forced the Yuezhi out of Xinjiang.

-Eastern Central Asia was referred to as "Xiyu" (西域 (Xīyù, Western Regions)) under the control of the Han dynasty, from which the Xiongnu surrendered to in 60 BCE (Han–Xiongnu War), maintaining a variable military presence until the early 3rd century CE.
-From the 2nd to the 5th century local rulers controlled the region.
+Eastern Central Asia was referred to as "Xiyu" (西域 (Xīyù, Western Regions)) under the control of the Han dynasty, to whom the Xiongnu surrendered in 60 BCE following the Han–Xiongnu War, and which maintained a variable military presence until the early 3rd century CE.
+From the 2nd to the 5th century, local rulers controlled the region.
 In the 6th century, the First Turkic Khaganate was established.
-In the 7th-8th century Tang, Turks and Tibetans warred for control, and the Tang dynasty established the Anxi Protectorate of Xinjiang and Central Asia.
+In the 7th-8th century, the Tang dynasty, Turks, and Tibetans warred for control, and the Tang dynasty established the Anxi Protectorate and the Beiting Protectorate in Xinjiang and part of Central Asia.

 This was followed by the Uyghur Khaganate in the 8th-9th century.
 Uyghur power declined, and three main regional kingdoms vied for power around Xinjiang, namely the Buddhist Uyghur Kara-Khoja, the Turkic Muslim Kara-Khanid, and the Iranian Buddhist Khotan.
 Eventually, the Turkic Muslim Kara-Khanids prevailed and Islamized the region.
-In the 13th century it was part of the Mongol Empire.
-After that, the Turkic people prevailed again.
+In the 13th century it was part of the Mongol Empire, after which the Turkic people again prevailed.
+It was dominated by the Oirat Mongol-speaking Dzungar Khanate in the late 17th century.

-In the 18th century, the area was conquered by the Manchu Qing dynasty.
-In 1884, after the Dungan Revolt (1862–77), the area was renamed Xinjiang.
+In the 18th century, during the Dzungar–Qing Wars, the area was conquered by the Manchu Qing dynasty.
+After the Dungan Revolt (1862–1877), the area was reconquered by the Qing, who established the Xinjiang Province in 1884.
 It is now a part of the People's Republic of China.